 When I first studied attachment theory, I discovered Bartholomew’s view that one way to tolerate the distress of rejection by attachment figures is to develop a projection of self as fully adequate and therefore invulnerable to negative feelings.[xxvii]
 Such ideas could illuminate Walter’s choice of homesteading on the Canadian prairie, rather than in England.
 Indeed, it might have even been the ideal environment for someone who felt more comfortable in isolation.

 Attachment & Migration

-However, it will come as no surprise that mental health disorders are higher in immigrant and refugee populations, including depression, suicidal thoughts, stress and post traumatic stress disorder.
-A loss of cultural identity can result in higher incidence of disorders that affect the mind like schizophrenia in some migrant groups.
+However, it will come as no surprise that mental health disorders are higher in immigrant and refugee populations, including depression, suicidal thoughts, stress and posttraumatic stress disorder.
+A loss of cultural identity can result in higher incidence of mental disorders like schizophrenia in some migrant groups.
 According to research, those who have migrated before the age of 11 or who were born in Britain are much more likely (2.5 times for the Caribbean and Indian group, and 1.5 times in the Bangladeshi and Pakistani samples) to receive a diagnosis of an anxiety disorder.
 Disturbingly, those who are fluent in English are especially more likely to be diagnosed with an anxiety disorder.[xxxi]
 As we have seen, such disorders then easily pass down the generations.

 Are we stuck with our childhood attachment style?